 - Carotid artery plaque detection, quantification, and grayscale analysis

-- Brachial artery reactivity testing (BART)
+- Brachial artery reactivity testing and grayscale analysis

-- Arterial stiffness assessment (by ultrasound or tonometry)
+- Arterial stiffness (by tonometry and ultrasound)

-- Exercise stress echocardiography
+- Exercise stress testing (echocardiography, electrocardiography, metabolic)

 - 12-lead electrocardiography